California State Route 85: HOV and HOT lanes

-High-occupancy vehicle (HOV) lanes (locally referred to as carpool lanes) run along most of SR 85.
-These lanes require a minimum of two occupants per vehicle during peak hours on weekdays, from 5 to 9 a.m. and from 3 to 7 p.m.
+High-occupancy vehicle (HOV) lanes run along most of SR 85 and require a minimum of two occupants per vehicle during peak hours on weekdays, between 5:00 and 9:00 in the morning, and 3:00 and 7:00 in the evening.
 Outside of these hours, the lanes are open to all vehicles without restriction.

 In the 2010s, the Santa Clara Valley Transportation Authority (VTA) developed plans to convert SR 85's HOV lanes into high-occupancy toll (HOT) lanes as part of the Silicon Valley Express Lanes Program.
 The proposed conversion would allow single-occupant vehicles to use the lanes for a toll, while preserving free access for high-occupancy vehicles.
 Early community concerns included environmental impacts and potential conflicts with a 1989 agreement reserving the freeway median for future mass transit, leading to lawsuits from several cities along the path of the freeway.

 Construction of the first segment—between Central Expressway and the northern terminus of SR 85 at US 101—began in fall 2020 and opened in February 2022.
-A second, non-contiguous segment—between SR 87 and the southern terminus of SR 85 at U.S. 101—began construction in June 2025 and is scheduled to open in late 2028.
+A second, non-contiguous segment—between SR 87 and the southern terminus of SR 85 at US 101—began construction in June 2025 and is scheduled to open in late 2028.
 Both segments repurpose existing direct connector ramps linking SR 85 and US 101.
 Long-term plans call for connecting these segments, with environmental clearance already secured but no set timeline.

-As of January 2025, HOT lanes operate weekdays from 5 a.m. to 8 p.m., with free access at other times.
-Solo drivers pay variable tolls based on congestion; two-person carpools are charged 50% of the posted toll; carpools of three or more and motorcycles travel toll-free.
-Tolling is electronic via FasTrak transponders that indicate vehicle occupancy, with violations issued for vehicles without tags regardless of eligibility.
+As of January 2026, the HOT lanes' hours of operation is weekdays between 5:00 a.m. and 8:00 p.m.; they are otherwise free and open to all vehicles at other times.
+Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
+Two-person carpools are charged 50 percent of the posted toll.
+Carpools with three or more people and motorcycles are not charged.
+All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Solo drivers may also use the FasTrak standard tag without the switch.
+Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.